tomcarman/sfdx-raven/README.md

 ## sfdx raven:utils:deploy:branch2org

 Deploys a git branch to an org.
-Assumes you have git installed the neccessary access to the repo you are trying to clone (eg. you can run `git clone ...`).
+Assumes you have git installed the neccessary access to the repo you are trying to clone (eg. you can run `git clone ...`), and that the branch is in a source-format sfdx project structure.

 ```